Serengeti to Victoria Falls Overland: Night Stars & Spices - Kenya

 Rise and shine and begin today’s journey.
 We have a lot of ground to cover so be prepared to set off early and arrive late in the afternoon in your next destination.
 The long journey across rough and bumpy roads will take you to a private farm 29km (18 mi) outside the capital of Zambia and will have you feeling so accomplished because we all know now that driving on rough terrain is no picnic!
-Get out, stretch those legs and marvel together at the zebras, buffaloes, and the bok that freely roam the property.
+Get out, stretch those legs and marvel together at the zebras, buffaloes, and the antelope that freely roam the property.
 The grab a cold drink at the camp’s bar (cheers!) or relax by the pool.

 Day 19 Lusaka/Victoria Falls

 Buckle those seat belts and cross the border from Zambia into Zimbabwe; home of the epic Victoria falls.
 Get ready to feel the mist in the air as you enter the town of Victoria Falls and choose to get up close and personal with one of the largest waterfalls in the world on an optional falls visit.
-Feeling more of a low-key evening?
-You could also indulge in a nice cold beer at a bar overlooking this world wonder.

 Day 20 Victoria Falls